Smart-IT-Kirkham/nhs-finance/README.md

 ## Support

-This software is provided free of charge for you to explore and try out.
-If you find a problem, please do raise a Github issue.
-Although we will try our best to respond, we make no promises.
+This Open Source software is provided free of charge for you to explore and use without warranty (see the licence).
+If you find a problem or have a suggestion, please do raise a Github issue.
+Although we will try our best to respond as soon as we can, we can't promise.

+## Services

-If you are using this in production and are looking for a service-level backed contract, or want to ensure that an issue is dealt with, professional services are available.
-OpusVL provide assistance, support, deployments, high availablilty and development of this software, please make contact using the details below:
+For production use, service-level backed contracts and professional services are available on demand.
+OpusVL provide assistance, development, deployemnt and support of this software, please get in touch using the details below:

 - Telephone: +44 (0)1788 298 450
 - Email: hello@opusvl.com
 - Web: [https://opusvl.com](https://opusvl.com)

-## Services

-Professional services including hosting, implementation, and support are available from OpusVL through G-Cloud and other procurement frameworks.
+Professional services are available to UK Public Sector through G-Cloud and other procurement frameworks.

 ## Copyright and License